amco/prmonitor/README.md

 The dashboard can be run on a free hobby dyno and refreshes once every 24 hours.

 ## Customized ranges and colors
-    # Open the customizations.go file
+    # Add customizations to the CONFIG env value as shown in the example for settingup heroku.
     # Add values for passive time and color, and warning time and color, and alert color
-    # This will simply change at what points the bars change color based on how frequently
+    # This will simply change at what points the bars change color based on how quickly they
-        they've been reviewed.
+        are closed.